A New Key Establishment Protocol and its Application in Pay-TV Systems: The New Key Establishment Protocol

-This section describes an existing key establishment protocol based on public-key cryptography, and the next section shows how this protocol can be applied in a pay-TV system.
+This section presents the new key establishment protocol, and the next section shows how the protocol can be applied in a pay-TV system.
+The protocol takes into account that there is generally no trust relation between pay-TV providers, and that there is a limited amount of bandwidth available for sending CA messages.
 The setting in this paper is that multiple receivers are associated with one sender.
-The protocols described in this paper enable the sender and a number of receivers selected by the sender to derive a shared secret $K$.
+The protocol enables the sender and a number of receivers selected by the sender to derive a shared secret $K$.
 A receiver selected by the sender is referred to as an authorized receiver in the following text.
-Each protocol provides implicit key authentication; in other words, the sender is assured that only authorized receivers have access to $K$ in the protocols described in this paper.
-In addition, each protocol protects the authenticity of protocol messages in that it is computationally infeasible to find protocol messages that enable a non-authorized receiver that is compliant with the protocol to derive a given $K$ (as generated by the sender).
+The protocol provides implicit key authentication; in other words, the sender is assured that only authorized receivers have access to $K$.
+In addition, the protocol protects the authenticity of protocol messages in that it is computationally infeasible for an adversary to find protocol messages that enable a non-authorized receiver that is compliant with the protocol to derive a given $K$ (as generated by the sender).

-The existing key establishment protocol is described in Protocol~\ref{P1}, and the different parties and their protocol steps are depicted in Figure~\ref{fig:2}.
+The new protocol is described in Protocol~\ref{protocol}, and the parties and their protocol steps are depicted in Fig.~\ref{fig:2} (with the exception of Step~\ref{HE6}).
 The protocol uses a public-key encryption scheme and a digital signature scheme.
 The public-key encryption and decryption algorithms are denoted by $E$ and $D$, respectively.
-Further, the signature generation algorithm is denoted by $S$ and the signature verification algorithm is denoted by $V$.
-Examples of public-key encryption schemes and digital signature schemes can be found in \cite{IEEE00,IEEE04}.
-The protocol also uses a symmetric encryption algorithm (e.g.\ AES \cite{AES}).
-The corresponding encryption and decryption operations are denoted by $e$ and $d$, respectively.
+Further, the signature generation algorithm and the signature verification algorithm are denoted by $S$ and $V$.
+For ease of notation, a signature scheme with message recovery is used in the description of the protocol.
+Instead, a signature scheme with partial message recovery or a signature scheme with appendix can be used.
+The identity of receiver $B$ is denoted by $B$ in signed messages, and in Fig.~\ref{fig:2}, KPG denotes a key pair generator that generates key pairs associated with the signature scheme.
+The protocol also uses a symmetric encryption scheme and a cryptographic hash function $h$.
+The corresponding encryption and decryption algorithms are denoted by $e$ and $d$, respectively.
+Further, it is assumed that the bit-length of the output of $h$ equals the bit-length of $K$.
+A truncation method may be applied to the output of a well-known hash function (e.g.\ SHA-512) in order to define a suitable $h$.
+A trusted third party acts as a certification authority in the protocol.
+The following description therefore assumes that the trusted third party has generated a key pair associated with the signature scheme.
+The private key and the public key in this pair are denoted by $SK_T$ and $PK_T$.